Tunisian Ligue Professionnelle 1: Trophy

 Current Tunisian Ligue Professionnelle 1 trophy since the 2019–20 season.

 According to the competition regulations, the Tunisian Football Federation adopts a new championship trophy every time a club wins the title for three consecutive seasons.
 Five cups have been adopted in the history of the competition since independence.
 The first trophy, a lion stretching out on a tree trunk, was adopted in the 1957-58 season, the first season organized by the Tunisian Football Federation.
 The first team to hoist it was Étoile Sportive du Sahel, and many other teams have won it, including Espérance Sportive de Tunis, Stade Tunisien, Étoile Sportive du Sahel, Club Africain, CS Sfaxien, Sfax RS, and JS Kairouan.

 It remained in use until the 1999–2000 season, after Espérance Sportive de Tunis won the championship for three consecutive seasons.
 The second trophy is a cup in the shape of an open-winged eagle standing on a football, mounted on a green marble base, and imported from Italy.
 Remarkably, Espérance Sportive de Tunis is the only team to have hoisted this cup and retained it so early, having won the championship for three consecutive seasons.
 The third trophy, also in the form of a closed-winged eagle centered on a wooden base, was imported from Italy and has been used since the 2003–04 season.
 It was first worn by Espérance Sportive de Tunis and won by other teams, including Étoile Sportive du Sahel, CS Sfaxien, and Club Africain.
 Espérance Sportive de Tunis retained it after winning the championship for three consecutive seasons.

 The fourth trophy, an iron pole with a bronze football and two iron handles on top, was imported from France and adopted since the 2011–12 season.
 It was first worn by Espérance Sportive de Tunis and won by other teams, including Étoile Sportive du Sahel, CS Sfaxien, and Club Africain.
 Espérance Sportive de Tunis retained it after winning the championship for three consecutive seasons.
 The fifth emblem, adopted since the 2019–20 season, is an eagle with outstretched wings.
 This emblem is distinguished by its Tunisian design and manufacture.
 It weighs 17 kg, is 14 cm thick, is 50 cm long, and is 88 cm wide.
 The trophy is made of bronze and coated in 18-karat gold.

+Format

+As the 2025–26 season, the Tunisian Ligue Professionnelle 1 consists of sixteen clubs, each playing each other home and away.
+The champion is the team with the most points after the 30 matchdays.
+At the end of the season, the champion and runner-up qualify for the CAF Champions League, the third-placed team and the winner of the Tunisian Cup qualify for the CAF Confederation Cup, and the bottom three teams are relegated to Tunisian Ligue Professionnelle 2 the following year.
+The standings are calculated using the following points system: a win is worth three points, a draw one point, and a loss earns no points.

+In the event of a tie, the following tiebreakers are used: